-/opt/openldap/ldap.conf
+/etc/openldap/ldap.conf

 If you wish to use a different file, specify the LDAP authentication file you wish to set in an environment variable such as LDAPCONF, and then restart the Postgres instance.
-Please refer to the OpenLDAP documentation for detailed configuration details.
+Refer to the OpenLDAP documentation for detailed configuration details.